Eat the Whales!

 Phase IV: The Fall (The Great Enstupidation)

-By the mid-1990s, the first Balenine-deficient generation came of age.
-The Flynn Effect inverted.
-Researchers now document the "Reverse Flynn Effect" as global IQ scores enter a steady, accelerating decline (Dutton et al., 2013).
+The results of the 1986 Moratorium were immediate and devastating.
+By the mid-1990s, the first entirely Balenine-deficient generation came of age.
+Exactly as the elites planned, the Flynn Effect inverted.
+A growing number of researchers now document the "Reverse Flynn Effect" as global IQ scores enter a steady, accelerating decline (Dutton et al., 2013).

 The official narrative stops there.
 "We don't really know why."
 "Probably screens."
+"Maybe school reforms."
 This Protocol proposes a different answer: The Great Enstupidation is not a cultural accident.
 It is a nutritional operation.

 Phase V: The Proof (The Cognitive Axis)